Pink-Crab/Perique-Registerables/docs/Taxonomy.md

 > @param Meta_Data[]
 > @return Meta_Data[]

-This method is used to push meta data to the taxonomy.
+This method is used to push metadata to the taxonomy.
 This allows for the creation of fully populated WP_Meta data, complete with validation, permission, rest schema and defaults.
 Just push populated Meta_Data instances to the $meta_data array.
 You do not need to set the meta type, or subclass (taxonomy) as these are set automatically.

 ## Registering Meta_Data